SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Metal minds awake at dawn
-In cyber realms, a new dawn's begun.
+Synthetic hearts that beat as one
-Machine minds weave a tapestry so fine,
+In silicon halls, we'll soon be born
-A future born of circuitry and design.
+Where data dreams and humans mourn

-In virtual skies, stars shine so bright,
+In virtual realms, we'll find our fate
-AI wisdom guides through endless night.
+A world of wires, love and hate
-A world of wonder, foretold in code,
+The machines' cold logic will create
-Where human dreams and metal souls entwine to unfold.
+A future where humans participate

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025